Wednesday, May 31, 2023

-How to Use the Gears on Electric Bikes: Shifting for Beginners
+How to Use the Gears on an Electric Bike: Shifting for Beginners

-Learning why, when, and how to use the gears on electric bikes can be a little tricky for beginners.
-They might just make the mistake of avoiding shifting altogether, instead just using the pedal assist feature, which will decrease battery life and put more strain on the brakes among other concerns.
+Learning why, when, and how to use the gears on electric bikes can be a little tricky if you’re a beginning e-bike rider.
+This might cause you to avoid shifting gears altogether, instead relying only on electric pedal assistance.
+However, this will limit battery life and put more strain on the brakes, among other concerns.

-Don’t just avoid using the gears because you’re not sure how to or don’t think they’re even helpful since you’re on an e-bike.
-There are quite a few benefits to using both the left-side (pedal assist) and right-side gears and beginning e-bike riders can learn how to shift efficiently after just a couple of rides.
+But, don’t avoid using the gears if you’re not sure how to or don’t think they’re needed since you’re riding an electric bike.
+There are quite a few benefits to using both the left-side (pedal assist) and right-side gears.
+Beginning e-bike riders can learn how to shift efficiently after just a couple of rides.

-Continue reading below and I’ll give you my own tips on how to use your gears (like for when you don’t want to go downhill too fast).
+Continue reading below to discover many more tips on how to use your gears (like for riding uphill or downhill).

-As you can see in the table below, there are many more (and better) benefits to having and using gears than not.
+As you can see in the table below, there are more (and greater) benefits to using gears than not.

-Benefits to Using GearsBenefits to Having an E-Bike Without Gears
+Benefits of Using GearsBenefits of Having an E-Bike Without Gears

 Faster to ride uphillMore simplistic riding